 Isabella – Online Clothing Retailer, Coventry

 Valuing an online retail business consists of assessing the financial position of the business, growth potential, and company assets.
-We offer a free online retail and e-commerce business valuation for business owners looking to sell shop.
+We offer a online retail and e-commerce business valuation for business owners looking to sell shop.
 To conduct a business valuation, we require three years’ worth of recent company accounts.

 Founded in 1956, we are specialists in administering the sale of retail businesses, using our knowledge of market trends, buyer appetite, and business valuation data.
 Due to the nature of online retail businesses and high volumes of stock, company assets are taken into careful consideration, in addition to finance facilities.
 Online retail businesses can be highly profitable entities as they are low-cost to maintain and can be managed remotely.
 The Selling My Business team are well connected to actively searching parties and can introduce you to interested buyers.